Hand condition · Belfast & UK-wide virtual

 • Symptoms affecting your grip, work or daily activities

-"Michelle was able to provide a diagnosis of trigger finger, issues with my ulnar/median nerves and forearm muscles.
-I wasn't able to get this diagnosis elsewhere and Michelle made me very confident that I would be able to return to my sport without the need for steroid injections."
+Michelle was able to provide a diagnosis of trigger finger, issues with my ulnar and median nerves and forearm muscles.
+I wasn't able to get this diagnosis elsewhere and Michelle made me very confident I would return to my sport without the need for steroid injections.

-Caitriona D · Trigger finger & nerve issues
+Caitriona DTrigger finger & nerve issues

-"Thanks to the wonderful work done by Michelle I am now pain free and avoided going down the injection/surgery route.
-For anyone hoping to avoid injections/surgery I highly recommend her.
-She is AMAZING!"
+Thanks to the wonderful work done by Michelle I am now pain free and avoided going down the injection or surgery route.
+For anyone hoping to avoid injections or surgery I highly recommend her.
+She is amazing!

-Kim M · RSI & de Quervain's
+Kim MRSI & de Quervain's

-"I was very impressed with my consultations with Michelle.
-Not only was the treatment thorough but was delivered in a caring, empathetic and friendly manner.
-I appreciated the advice regarding the surgical procedure too."
+I was very impressed with my consultations with Michelle.
+Not only was the treatment thorough but it was delivered in a caring, empathetic and friendly manner.
+I appreciated the advice regarding the surgical procedure too.

-Vivien K · Trigger thumb
+Vivien KTrigger thumb

 Read all reviews